-Why You Need a Knowledge Base—And How To Write One
+Why You Need a Knowledge Base—And How To Create One

 Over the past couple decades, the ideal customer experience has changed dramatically in response to evolving consumer expectations.
 The rise of online business has widened consumer options, changed consumer expectations, and redefined how merchants look at customer success.